 What is osteoarthritis?

-What are the symptoms of osteoarthritis?
+What are the early symptoms of osteoarthritis?

 Moving a joint with osteoarthritis can produce a variety of sounds.
 Crepitus or crackling, clicking, creaking or grating sounds in the joint are not uncommon.